kryptx/palmetto/README.md

 2. For applications that only want information, the requirement to receive a token and then use it to request the data is onerous, and developers of such applications are likely more confused by this "fourth leg" than by OAuth itself.
 3. Creating an account still requires either already being a user of one of their supported OAuth providers, or entering and remembering a password, which are often undesirable options.

+### Introducing Palmetto

-Palmetto is a standard which relies on a very similar three-party authorization technique to OAuth2's authorization code flow with PKCE, with a few key differences:
+Palmetto is a standard which relies on a very similar three-party authorization technique to OAuth2's authorization code flow (with PKCE), with a few key differences:
 * Every user has their own authorization endpoint.
+* Clients do not pre-register; instead, they publish a callback URL.
 * The end result of successful authorization is *the requested data* (i.e. successful authentication), not an opaque token.
 * The interface for common user data is specified in the standard.
 * All data values are handled individually, unlike scopes which often grant access to broad areas of functionality.
 * A client may specify optional user data values, for which authentication will be considered successful even if their release is not authorized.

-As a consequence, the user's authorization endpoint serves as a unique identifier of the person on the internet.
+The user's authorization endpoint serves as a unique identifier of the person on the internet.
 It offers a standard interface to not only _authorize_ release of their data via some proprietary API, but also to _actually release it_ in a standardized envelope.
 This dramatically simplifies authentication and account creation flows, and virtually eliminates the need for any password, other than the one protecting the identity itself.

 While this may sound that we believe Palmetto is superior to OAuth, the reality is that both systems serve a valuable purpose in certain scenarios.
 Palmetto is meant only for retrieving user information, while OAuth is a complete standard for authorizing any application (particularly services) to perform any action at all that the user allows them to.
 In addition, a Palmetto Personal Identity Provider can rely on existing OAuth services to perform these authorizations.

 In other words: OAuth is still the standard of choice for building applications that integrate with external services.
-Palmetto is meant to make logging in easier and safer for everyone.
+Palmetto is meant to make "logging in" easier and safer for everyone, regardless of whether OAuth is used.

 ## Definitions